Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 To deploy this recipe, perform the infrastructure deployment steps using Terraform.
 Unix/Linux shell script is also provided with az cli commands to peform the quick set-up in PoC enviroments.

 <!-- Provide instructions on how to deploy the recipe. -->

-#### Accessing Managed Virtual Network Workspace and its components

-The recipe provides for the ability to provision managed virtual network workspace and its components.
-Managed-vnet workspace will be known as 'spoke' and the other virtual network connecting to it will be the 'bridge' virtual network as it will allow the secure connectivity to the workspace resources for the data scientists, ML SME's, Azure Pipelines.

 #### Deploying Infrastructure Using Terraform